joshp123/gittips/README.md

 ## I HAVE NO IDEA WHAT IN THE GODDAMNED HELL I AM DOING PLEASE HELP
-read this all of this all of it then read it twenty more times and tattoo it on your arms !!!! http://nvie.com/posts/a-successful-git-branching-model/ !!!
+read this all of this all of it then read it twenty more times and tattoo it on your arms

+!!!! http://nvie.com/posts/a-successful-git-branching-model/ !!!

+tl;dr never ever ever ever commit to develop or master or you will be fetching coffee for people for ages.